MeeranB/tdd-array-methods/README.md

 ### `some`

 [`Array.some()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/some) is used to check whether at least one element in an array meets a certain criteria.
 It takes a function as an argument, which is called with each item in the array in turn.
-If the function returns true for _any_ of the elements the iteration stops and `true` is immediately returned.
-If the function returns false for _some_ element then `false` is returned.
+If the function argument returns true for _any_ of the elements the iteration stops and `true` is immediately returned.
+If the function argument returns false for _some_ element then `false` is returned.

 ```js
 [1, 2, 3].some(x => x > 2); // true